seannywoot/LibraAI/docs/CHAT_TITLE_GENERATION.md

 The API uses an improved prompt that:

+- **Enforces grammatical correctness and proper spelling**
 - Emphasizes specific nouns and verbs over generic words
 - Excludes generic terms like "help", "question", "chat"
 - Removes articles (the, a, an) from the start
-- Provides clear examples of good vs bad titles
+- Provides clear examples of good vs bad titles (including typo examples)
 - Uses lower temperature (0.3) for more consistent results

+**Quality Validation**:

+- Automatically detects common typos (e.g., "aer" instead of "are")
+- Checks for incomplete phrases (trailing prepositions)
+- Retries generation if quality issues are detected
+- Ensures titles are natural, complete phrases

 ### Fallback Heuristic (Improved)